lenniecottrell/100Days-r2/README.md

   <summary>Day 26: June 23, 2022</summary>

   #### Things I accomplished today:
+  - Back to the book app.
+I'm struggling with a problem that feels trivial, and all I accomplished today was more struggle
   #### Things I want to focus on tomorrow:
+  - I try to balance time between working a project and DSA study, but it's hard to be patient with progress when you're stuck on a problem in both realms.
+I think I might try to go back to reversing a linked list tomorrow, and come back to this problem in my app once I solve that one.
   #### Notes/Learnings
+  - Sometimes I feel like I really understand how to do this work, and sometimes I still feel like a dumb baby.
+I hope I can get a job as a developer even when there are still times I feel like a dumb baby.
+Is that the bar for getting a dev job?
+Not ever feeling like a dumb baby anymore?

 </details>
 <details>